ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 You can also watch the following video to learn how to initialize {{site.data.keyword.hscrypto}} instances with {{site.data.keyword.cloud_notm}} TKE CLI plug-in:

 ![Initialize Hyper Protect Crypto Services with IBM Cloud TKE CLI](https://www.kaltura.com/p/1773841/sp/177384100/embedIframeJs/uiconf_id/27941801/partner_id/1773841?iframeembed=true&entry_id=1_47xngxvg){: video output="iframe" data-script="none" id="mediacenterplayer" frameborder="0" width="560" height="315" allowfullscreen webkitallowfullscreen mozAllowFullScreen}

+It is your responsibility to secure assets used to initialize the {{site.data.keyword.hscrypto}} instance.
+For best practices, see [the FAQ](/docs/hs-crypto?topic=hs-crypto-faq-support-maintenance#faq-manage-smartcards).
+{: note}

 ## Before you begin
 {: #initialize-hsm-cli-prerequisite}